jtroo/rust-spa-auth/README.md

 ```

-# Build to serve the SPA with Rust
+# Serve the SPA with Rust

 ```
 cd $(git rev-parse --show-toplevel)
 ./build-debug.sh
 cd build-output
 ./rust-spa-auth
 ```

-# Serving the SPA and server separately
+# Serve the SPA separately

-To serve the SPA and the server separately for more rapid client side code development, you can
+To serve the SPA and the server separately for more rapid client side code
-use the following commands:
+development, you can use the following commands:

 serve client files:
 ``` sh